Complete your Thanksgiving menu with Orange Bourbon Cranberry Sauce. It pairs perfectly with turkey and side dishes, or you can use it in a cocktail!

 After the sauce cools, you can store it in an airtight container for up to one week.

 Don’t stray too far from your stove when you make this recipe.
 The ingredients can burn, and burnt sugar is not a smell you want to have in your house!

 By the end, expect all the cranberries to pop.
 If they don’t, use a potato masher to help you smash any plump cranberries.

 If you don’t like a lumpy sauce, you can run it through a blender or food processor.

 What to serve with cranberry sauce

-Serve it with your favorite Thanksgiving turkey recipe, of course!
-But if you have leftovers and you’re a fan of cranberry sauce, you have lots of options!
+If you wind up with leftovers and you’re a fan of cranberry sauce, you have lots of options!

-The next day, use it on a Thanksgiving leftovers sandwich or spread it on some really good bread for breakfast or brunch.
+The next day, use it on a Thanksgiving leftovers sandwich along with turkey, mashed potatoes gravy and a bit of old-fashioned Thanksgiving stuffing.
+You can even spread it on some really good crusty bread or toast for breakfast or brunch.

-Mix it with ginger beer, bourbon and lime juice to make a Yule Mule.
+You can also mix it with ginger beer, bourbon (or vodka) and lime juice to make a Yule Mule.
 Substitute the sauce for the cranberry juice and be sure to stir it well with the bourbon before adding ice, lime juice and ginger beer.

 For dinner later in the weekend, orange bourbon cranberry sauce would also be good with Swedish meatballs and leftover mashed potatoes, IKEA style.